East Kilbride–Glasgow Central line: History

-The creation of the line was authorised in the Busby Railway Act 1863, which received royal assent on 11 May 1863.

 The line opened on 1 January 1866, and the point of junction with the main line was named Busby Junction.
 Train services operated from the South Side station in Glasgow.
 There was a 1/2 mi goods branch to a print works at Busby.

 During the construction period the decision was taken to extend the line to the village of East Kilbride, at an additional cost of £45,000.
 The Caledonian Railway subscribed one-third of this sum.
 The extension was opened on 1 September 1868.
 In 1881 the line was doubled between Busby Junction and Busby.

-On 18 July 1881 an Act was passed authorising the Caledonian Railway to absorb the Busby Railway, and in December 1881 it was determined to buy out the remaining shareholders of the Busby Railway Company, and the line passed fully into Caledonian Railway ownership on 2 February 1882.
+On 18 July 1881 the Caledonian Railway (Additional Powers) Act 1881 (44 & 45 Vict. c. cxix) was passed authorising the Caledonian Railway to absorb the Busby Railway, and in December 1881 it was determined to buy out the remaining shareholders of the Busby Railway Company, and the line passed fully into Caledonian Railway ownership on 2 February 1882.
 The Caledonian Railway built a line eastwards from East Kilbride to join the Strathaven line near High Blantyre, where there was considerable mining activity; the intervening land was very thinly populated.

 On 19 March 1883, the 18:15 passenger train from Glasgow Central to East Kilbridge was hit by another passenger train travelling from Edinburgh Waverley to Glasgow Central at Eglinton Street Junction, which was the name for Busby Junction at the time.
 In a report by Charles Scrope Hutchinson, the collision was deemed to be caused by the Edinburgh train passing a signal at danger.
 Four people were killed and fifty-three were injured in the accident.